athbss/task-studio/.taskmaster/docs/prd-taskmaster-circle-ui.md

 ### Daily Task Review

-1. Open Task UI (bookmark or command)
+1. Open Task Studio (bookmark or command)
 2. View current tag's tasks in preferred view (board/list)
 3. Filter by status to see in-progress work
 4. Search for specific task by keyword